I am a lover of polished brass. There, I said it…right out loud!

 I’m sure you’ve noticed, brass has been getting a bad rap over the last few years.
 Its cousins chrome, nickel and oil-rubbed bronze have squeezed it out as the metal of favor.
 Now granted, I have seen some not-so-great brass in my days, the kind that looks lifeless and dull, or worse, pitted.
 But I never really understood why quality brass, in particular polished brass, came to be so vilified and despised.

-My love of beautiful brass started when we were stationed in Charlottesville, VA while my husband was attending the JAG School (Judge Avocate General’s school) in the early 80’s.
+My love of beautiful brass started when we were stationed in Charlottesville, VA while my husband was attending the JAG School (Judge Advocate General’s school) in the early 80’s.

 We took trips to Colonial Williamsburg where beautiful brass candlesticks, lanterns, lamps and sconces were on display everywhere.

 We even took a trip to the Baldwin Brass Factory Outlet where we saw brass items being made.
 At the time we were fresh out of college and didn’t have the money to buy any of the beautiful brass pieces we were seeing.
 The only thing I can remember buying in the Baldwin Brass Factory was a very tiny door knocker measuring around 2 1/2 inches by 4 inches and it was a second.
 First quality was just not in our budget back then.

 Over the next 10-15 years we gradually collected a few quality brass pieces.
 Good brass was not cheap.
 The brass manufacturers producing the very best pieces back then were Virginia Metalcrafters and Baldwin.
 I poured over their catalogs and brochures for hours, carefully planning the pieces I would buy one day.

 For many years we had a great brass store named Abernathy’s in the heart of Buckhead in Atlanta.
 They sold both Virginia Metalcrafters and Baldwin Brass.
 Any local folks remember Abernathys?